10 Chiropractic Practice Success Factors

 I hope so.
 Because your community needs you.
 They’ve been sold a counterfeit form of health.
 You are among the very few people on the planet who know the truth.

 As you read this, within the drawing area of your practice are people contemplating irreversible surgery.
-Others are destroying their kidneys and livers with prescribed medications.
+Others are destroying their kidneys and liver with prescribed medications.
 Others are seeking a natural solution and money is no object.
 Still others just want hope.

 You can do this.